Walz and Jensen set in Minn. governor race; Schultz advances - NewsBreak

 Walz is seeking his second term under the same “One Minnesota” slogan he used four years ago, but in an ever more polarized environment where Jensen and the GOP are seeking to turn his management of the COVID-19 pandemic against him.
 Both men easily overcame little-known or perennial candidates to formalize a race that’s already been underway for months.

-In the attorney general's race, Schultz beat Doug Wardlow, who narrowly lost to Ellison in 2018.
-Ellison easily beat perennial candidate Bill Dahn in Tuesday's Democratic primary.
+In the Republican attorney general primary, Schultz beat Doug Wardlow, who narrowly lost to Ellison in 2018.
 The November election is expected to turn on views about public safety and abortion.

-Walz came out swinging in a victory email to supporters.
-“Reproductive freedom, paid family leave, the funding to provide our children with the education they deserve, voting rights, the safety of our LGBTQ+ kids, and so much more all hang in the balance,” he said.
+In a prepared statement, Walz listed a handful of priorities for a second term, including keeping unemployment low, improving public safety and protecting abortion rights.

-Jensen told The Associated Press that he wants Walz to agree to more debates than the one they have held so far, saying Minnesota residents want “a robust and transparent campaign season.”
+Jensen told The Associated Press that he wants Walz to agree to more debates than the one they have held so far.

-Schultz told the AP he won by delivering a message that residents want to feel safe and deserve better than the “incredibly reckless” policies that Ellison has embraced on policing.

 Republicans have spent months attacking Walz and Ellison on public safety after crime rose in Minneapolis in 2020 and 2021, as in other major cities across the U.S. While homicides are down in Minneapolis so far this year, assaults and burglaries are rising.